-Mr. Capparella is the editor of the Tennessee Tort Law Letter, a monthly report of leading tort cases published by M. Lee Smith Publishers.
 He also serves as the editor and contributing author for the Nashville Bar Association’s Appellate Practice Handbook.
-He is co-author of the Tennessee Practice Volume 17 on Comparative Fault, published by Thomson Reuters.
+He is co-author of the Tennessee Law of Comparative Fault, published by Thomson Reuters.
 He has been an instructor of legal writing at Vanderbilt University School of Law and has taught advanced legal writing at the Nashville School of Law.
+For 25 years he served as an editor for the Tennessee Tort Law Letter, a monthly report of leading tort cases published by M. Lee Smith Publishers.

-Frequently in-demand as a speaker, Mr. Capparella regularly leads continuing legal education seminars for organizations such as the Nashville and Tennessee Bar Associations.
-His popular “Much Ado About Ethics” seminar combines Shakespeare’s timeless works with modern legal ethical dilemmas, with all proceeds benefiting the Nashville Shakespeare Festival.
-In 2013, the Tennessee Supreme Court appointed him to serve on the Tennessee Commission on Continuing Legal Education and Specialization.
+Frequently in demand as a speaker, Mr. Capparella regularly leads continuing legal education seminars for organizations such as the Nashville and Tennessee Bar Associations.
+His popular “Much Ado About Ethics” seminar combines Shakespeare’s timeless works with modern legal ethical dilemmas, with proceeds benefiting the Nashville Shakespeare Festival.

 A passionate supporter of the arts, Mr. Capparella founded the Nashville Shakespeare Festival in 1988 and has remained actively involved as a director, actor, fundraiser and board chairman.
-The Festival provides professional theatre at no charge to more than 25,000 Tennesseans annually through its critically acclaimed “Shakespeare in Centennial Park.”
+The Festival provides professional theatre at no charge to more than 15,000 Tennesseans annually through its critically-acclaimed “Shakespeare in Centennial Park.”
 The Festival’s winter home is in residence at Belmont University, and the company tours throughout the year to schools across Tennessee.

 • McIntyre v.
 Ballentine, 833 S.W.
 2d 52 (Tenn.
 1992).
 Adoption of comparative fault.